wp-plugins/wp-spreadplugin/readme.txt

 = It shows old articles =

-Please go to the settings page in the admin panel of the plugin and click "Regenerate Cache"
+Please go to the settings page in the admin panel of the plugin and click "Clear cache"

 == Screenshots ==

 1. The Output 1
 2. Screenshot 2
 3. Screenshot 3
+4. Design view
+5. Article view

 == Changelog ==

+= 2.1.3 =
+* Updated the design view
+* SSL improvements - thanks goes to Marcus from sozenshirts.de for that note
+* Minor bugfixes

 = 2.1.2 =
 Bugfix: Infinity scrolling doesn't work sometimes when in designs view